2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ### How to end moderate and high inflation

-The conclusions mentioned are drawn from the book "Monetary Regime and Inflation" by Bernold.
-According to Bernold, the only method to end inflation is to implement a monetary reform and impose fiscal restrictions on the government.
+The conclusions mentioned are drawn from the book "Monetary Regime and Inflation" by Peter Bernholz.
+According to Bernholz, the only method to end inflation is to implement a monetary reform and impose fiscal restrictions on the government.
 These restrictions involve the establishment of an institution, such as a central bank, that operates independently from the government's political decisions.
 High and hyperinflation are often the result of financing budget deficits through the creation of money.
 To address moderate inflation, it is essential to decrease the growth of the money supply.
-Bernold also suggests that this monetary growth should be relative to neighboring countries.
+Bernholz also suggests that this monetary growth should be relative to neighboring countries.
 A surprising point is that, during periods of high or hyperinflation, the total value of the money supply can actually decrease.
 A striking example of this situation is Zimbabwe.

 ### Counterintuitive Solutions

 When studying Zimbabwe, it was noticed that 10 trillion units of the money supply had lost all their value.
 In Weimar, it was possible to print two-thirds of the total nominal value of 65 billion units of the money supply in a single day.
 This shows how the money supply can be devalued.
 To remedy this situation, it is necessary to significantly increase the money supply to reach an appropriate level.
 Then, a monetary reform is indispensable.
 In a situation of high inflation, this reform is unavoidable, but it must ensure that there is enough money in circulation.
 After this step, restrictions can be imposed on the government.

-According to Bernold's observations, when addressing inflation problems, institutions like the IMF and the World Bank do not always adopt the most effective strategies.
+According to Bernholz's observations, when addressing inflation problems, institutions like the IMF and the World Bank do not always adopt the most effective strategies.
 In some cases, when a country needs to increase its money supply, these institutions seek to reduce it.
 The key is to reach an adequate monetary level and then impose limits on its growth, thus avoiding financing government expenses through monetary creation.

-An interesting aspect raised by Bernold is that the success of a monetary reform depends not only on its technical relevance but also on the trust that the population places in it.
+An interesting aspect raised by Bernholz is that the success of a monetary reform depends not only on its technical relevance but also on the trust that the population places in it.
 Some well-designed reforms can fail because the public does not trust them, while others, poorly designed, can succeed because the population trusts them.
 Perception and public trust are therefore essential elements in the success or failure of a monetary reform.

 - In Zimbabwe, the solution adopted to counter inflation was dollarization, which means they adopted the US dollar or other currencies from neighboring countries.
 This approach prevents the government from printing money at will.
 - In Germany, the solution was to create a new currency, the Rentenmark.
 This currency was backed by the Reich's territorial assets, and this strategy proved to be effective.